Popish Plot: Godfrey's murder

-The allegations gained little credence until the murder of Sir Edmund Berry Godfrey, a member of Parliament and strong supporter of Protestantism, to whom Oates had made his first depositions.
+The allegations gained little credence until the murder of Sir Edmund Berry Godfrey, a magistrate and strong supporter of Protestantism, to whom Oates had made his first depositions.
 His disappearance on 12 October 1678, the finding of his mutilated body on 17 October, and the subsequent failure to solve his murder sent the Protestant population into an uproar.
 He had been strangled and run through with his own sword.
 Many of his supporters blamed the murder on Catholics.
 As Kenyon commented, "Next day, the 18th, James wrote to William of Orange that Godfrey's death was already 'laid against the Catholics', and even he, never the most realistic of men, feared that 'all these things happening together will cause a great flame in the Parliament'."
 The Lords asked King Charles to banish all Catholics from a radius of 20 miles around London, which Charles granted on 30 October 1678, but it was too late because London was already in a panic, which was long remembered as "Godfrey's autumn".

 Oates seized on Godfrey's murder as proof that the plot was true.
 The murder of Godfrey and the discovery of Edward Coleman's letters provided a solid basis of facts for the lies of Oates and the other informers who followed him.
 Oates was called to testify before the House of Lords and the House of Commons on 23 October 1678.
 He testified that he had seen a number of contracts signed by the Superior General of the Jesuits.
 The contracts appointed officers that would command an army of Catholic supporters to kill Charles II and establish a Catholic monarch.
 To this day, no one is certain who killed Sir Edmund Godfrey, and most historians regard the mystery as insoluble.
 Oates' associate William Bedloe denounced the silversmith Miles Prance, who in turn named three working men, Berry, Green and Hill, who were tried, convicted and executed in February 1679; but it rapidly became clear that they were completely innocent, and that Prance, who had been subjected to torture, named them simply to gain his freedom (Kenyon suggests that he may have chosen men against whom he had a personal grudge, or he may simply have chosen them because they were the first Catholic acquaintances of his who came to mind).